 Life is full of changes.
 Leaving an ex on your will, or forgetting to add a child or another loved one, can mean that your legal documents no longer reflect your wishes.
 Update your will and other beneficiary accounts whenever your financial priorities change.

 “Contingents are if your primary beneficiaries aren’t there.
 It never really comes into play unless all your primary beneficiaries are gone, but I’ve seen that a lot,” Kinder says.
 It’s worth thinking about who’s closest to you.
-At what point would you rather see your estate go to a friend or charity than a relative way out in your extended family tree?
+At what point would you rather see your estate go to a charity or a friend than a relative way out in your extended family tree?

 Life is unpredictable.
 Certain instructions help cover unforeseen situations.
 “Per capita” instructions can split inheritance evenly between members of the same generation, like children or grandchildren (so you’re covered if you forget to update names on the will after a new baby is born).